hanwenzhu/lean-architect/README.md

-# blueprint-gen
+# lean-architect

-*This is a quick demo for a new blueprint tool for Lean.
-It is currently completely in proof-of-concept stage.*

-Blueprint-gen is a tool for generating the blueprint data of a Lean project directly from Lean.
+Lean-architect is a tool for generating the blueprint data of a Lean project directly from Lean.

 The blueprint is a high-level plan of a Lean project, consisting of a series of nodes (theorems and definitions) and the dependency relations between them.
-The purpose of blueprint-gen is to make it easier to write the blueprint by generating blueprint data directly from Lean.
+The purpose of lean-architect is to make it easier to write the blueprint by generating blueprint data directly from Lean.

 Start by annotating definitions and theorems in Lean with the `@[blueprint]` tag.
 They will then be exported to LaTeX, which you may then put in the blueprint.